Legal Matters

 Seeking Answers Families Deserve

-This becomes particularly unfortunate for families left with more questions than answers post-delivery.
-Medical records provide some feedback based upon what was noted at the time, but since many parents aren’t privy to what goes on behind the scenes unless professionals tell them (and unless their errors can be backed up), birth injury claims are about much more than financial support; they’re about getting answers without alienating everyone involved, and compensating those who bear responsibility if nothing else makes sense outside of actual financial compensation to fund care moving forward.
+This uncertainty is particularly difficult for families left with more questions than answers following delivery.
+Medical records offer some insight into what was documented at the time, but parents are rarely privy to what happens behind the scenes unless professionals choose to tell them — and unless errors can be substantiated.
+Birth injury claims are therefore about far more than financial redress.
+They are about obtaining answers without alienating those involved, and holding to account those who bear responsibility when nothing else can adequately address the harm caused.